JackieDo/Laravel-Dotenv-Editor/README.md

 #### Backup location
 The option `backupPath` specifies where your file is backed up to.
 This value is a sub path (sub-folder) from the root folder of the project application.

+#### Always create backup folder
+The option `alwaysCreateBackupFolder` specifies always creating a backup directory, whether or not the backup is performed.

 ## Usage